-Because people with chronic kidney disease develop anemia, erythropoietin or darbepoietin may be given to stimulate the production of red blood cells.
+Because people with chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
+Major causes are diabetes and high blood pressure... read more develop anemia, erythropoietin, darbepoetin, or methoxy polyethylene glycol-epoetin beta may be given to stimulate the production of red blood cells.
 Iron may also be needed to help the body produce new red blood cells.

-Phosphate binders, most often those such as calcium carbonate or calcium acetate, are used to remove excess dietary phosphate.
+Phosphate binders, most often those such as calcium carbonate or calcium acetate (for example, in antacids), or sevelamer, are used to remove excess dietary phosphate.

 High levels of aluminum in the blood (aluminum toxicity) may occur in people who take phosphate binders that contain aluminum.
 Another potential source of aluminum is the water used to make the dialysate.
 Because many phosphate binders are available that do not have aluminum and because aluminum is effectively removed during preparation of the ultra pure water used in dialysate today, aluminum toxicity is now uncommon.
 Aluminum toxicity can cause weak bones, anemia, and dementia.
 Deferoxamine can be given through the peritoneal catheter or through a vein to help eliminate aluminum from the body.